kubeshop/testkube-docs/docs/articles/examples/playwright-basic.md

 sure to update the `name` and `namespace` for your environment if needed.

 - The `spec.content` property defines the location of the GitHub project
-- the `spec.steps` property defines a single step that runs the test and uploads the created reports.
+- The `spec.steps` property defines a single step that runs the test and uploads the created reports, including the generated trace report.

 <SimplePlaywright/>